top of page

 The Seesaw of Dog Behaviour—How Trainers Tip the Balance

 Introduction At Alpha B Dog Training, we believe effective and ethical training begins with truly understanding what motivates a dog’s behaviour.
 We teach our staff to visualise the process like a seesaw: with unwanted behaviours on one side, and desirable behaviours on the other.
 Whichever side is heaviest most strongly influences the dog’s choices.
-Our aim is to deliberately and thoughtfully tip the scales to favour the behaviours we want to see, creating clarity and reduc
+Our aim is to deliberately and thoughtfully tip the scales to favour the behaviours we want to see, creating clarity and reduci

 samantha jones